qutech/QuMADA/docs/device_object.rst

 you can reset it to the stored configuration.
 Alternatively you can use "device.save_state(name)" and "device.set_state(name)" to store and set multiple working points with custom names.
 They can also be accessed via "device.states" in case you forgot the name.
+To store a state in json-file, use device.save_to_file(name, path), you can load it via "device.load_state_from_file(name, path)" to load it (use "device.set_state(name)" afterwards to set it) or with "device.set_state_from_file(name, path)" to directly apply the configuration to the device.
 For all of those methods the parameters are ramped to the final state by default (with the default QuMada ramp rate), again depending on the "device.ramp" setting.